tooxie/env/README.md

 - **Startup Validation**: Fail fast if required environment variables are missing or invalid
 - **Type Safety**: Strong typing with generics for compile-time safety
-- **Multiple Types**: Support for strings, integers, booleans, IPv4 addresses, and slices
+- **Multiple Types**: Support for strings, integers, booleans, IPv4 addresses, URLs, and slices
 - **Optional Fields**: Mark fields as optional with default values (use with caution in production)
 - **Slice Support**: Parse comma-separated (or custom separator) lists
 - **Custom Types**: Define your own types with validation logic